danielostrow/BlueTeam-Tools/README.md

     * MD5
     * More coming...

-- In progress-- tool that monitors selected critical files for changes
+- In progress-- tool that monitors selected critical files from hashDictionary for changes
     - add remote system monitoring
     - build up GUI to display monitor log